Re-connect with nature

 Your participation in our model as a visitor or as a donor (or both) is vital for our organization since our work fully depends on your generous contributions, for which we are extremely grateful!

 Come visit us and experience the healing energy of the cloud forests and all its inhabitants, including the people who work tirelessly to protect it for future generations.
 You will find in our forests peace, joy and re-connection with the fascinating natural world.
 Make a difference here.

-Our preserve is run by the Tropical Science Center, which is the first Costa Rican non-government environmental organization.
-Established in 1962, it has pioneered conservation efforts, research, ecotourism and sustainable development initiatives in Costa Rica.
-The Monteverde Preserve is part of TSC’s network of private reserves and biological corridors.
+Our reserve is run by the Tropical Science Center, which is the first Costa Rican non-government environmental organization.
+Established in 1962, it has pioneered conservation efforts, research, ecotourism, and sustainable development initiatives in Costa Rica.
+The Monteverde Reserve is part of TSC’s network of private reserves and biological corridors.
 For more information on TSC’s work contact firstname.lastname@example.org

 A living laboratory…